DeFiCh/defichain.com/content/white-paper/white-paper.en-US.md

 #### Detection of Double-sign

-Each block header has a sequence number as a number of blocks that a particular staker has minted before a particular block.
-If two blocks are minted with the same sequence number, it means that a staker has double-signed, even if the blocks have different ancestors, i.e. across branches.
+Each block header has a sequence number as a number of blocks that a particular staker has mined before a particular block.
+If two blocks are mined with the same sequence number, it means that a staker has double-signed, even if the blocks have different ancestors, i.e. across branches.

 During a block’s generation, a staker has the right to include the double-sign proofs into his block header in exchange for only half of the penalty.